Calculating quasinormal modes of Schwarzschild anti-de Sitter black holes using the continued fraction method

 The significance and stability of QNMs, when discontinuities are introduced to the Regge-Wheeler or QNM potential, were investigated initially by Nollert in \cite{Nollert1}.
 Later, we refined and expanded upon Nollert's results in \cite{DGM-significance}.
 This investigation was followed by multiple papers \cite{QNM-Significance1, QNM-Significance2, QNM-Significance3, QNM-Significance4, QNM-Significance5, QNM-Significance6} on the stability of the QNM spectrum.
 It has been shown that QNMs (including the least damped mode) are unstable when discontinuities are introduced to the Regge-Wheeler potential.
 However, the ringdown waveform stays stable in the presence of small discontinuities.
 Therefore, one can still use the QNM spectrum of the smooth potential to describe the behavior of the ringdown waveform.
 Consequently, the stability issue is not a deterrent for us in this paper.
 In addition, since our universe is not an AdS space, the importance of AdS lies mainly in the theoretical and mathematical realm where we do not need to introduce physical discontinuities (such as the presence of matter in the vicinity of a black hole) to the QNM potential.

-The low overtone QNMs of Schwarzschild-AdS black holes for scalar perturbations were first calculated numerically by Horowitz and Hubeny \cite{Horowitz}.
-They computed these modes in four, five, and seven spacetime dimensions, which are of interest in the context of the AdS/CFT correspondence.
+The ringdown waveform of Schwarzschild-AdS black holes for scalar perturbations was investigated by Chan and Mann in \cite{ChanMann} where some of the lowest damped modes in certain cases were calculated by finding the roots of the frequency domain Green's function.
+Later, Horowitz and Hubeny \cite{Horowitz} calculated the low overtone QNMs of Schwarzschild-AdS black holes for scalar perturbations in four, five, and seven spacetime dimensions, which are of interest in the context of the AdS/CFT correspondence.
 This work was completed by Zhu {\it et al.} \cite{Zhu-smallBH} and Konoplya \cite{Konoplya0}, who analyzed the scalar QNMs for small Schwarzschild-AdS black holes in detail.
 Cardoso and Lemos \cite{Cardoso-L} extended these calculations to include electromagnetic and gravitational perturbations.
 In addition, Moss and Norman \cite{Moss} calculated roughly twenty QNM roots for the gravitational perturbations of the Schwarzschild-AdS black hole and showed the duality between axial and polar perturbations can be preserved if we apply Dirichlet boundary conditions to axial perturbations, and Robin boundary conditions to polar perturbations.
 Berti and Kokkotas confirmed all the above results in \cite{Berti-K} and extended their numerical calculations to Reissner-Nordstr\"om black holes in AdS spacetime.
 Finally, the low overtone QNMs of Dirac spinors are addressed by Giammatteo and Jing in \cite{low-tone-2}.
 Motivated by AdS/CFT correspondence, many authors have extended the QNM calculations to higher spacetime dimensions (some examples are given in \cite{high-tone-5d}).
 All these authors used either the method developed by Horowitz and Hubeny \cite{Horowitz} or some variation of the Fr\"obenius method.
 As far as we know, no one has applied Leaver's continued fraction method \cite{Leaver} to calculate the QNMs of Schwarzschild-AdS black holes.
 The continued fraction method has proven to be the most reliable numerical technique to calculate these modes.
 Also, the continued fraction method with Nollert's improvement \cite{Nollert} is able to extend the numerical calculations to high overtone modes with very good precision.
+For a comprehensive review of the QNMs of black holes, see \cite{BertiReview} and \cite{KonoplyaReview}.